Scratch and Dent Appliances in Ridgeville, SC

 Scratch and Dent Appliances

 Ask yourself this: Why should you pay top-dollar prices for brand new "in the box" appliances when you can have them out of the box with the same warranty for a significant amount less?
-When you begin to think about buying scratch and dent appliances in Ridgeville, it begins to make all the sense in the world.
+When you begin to think about buying scratch and dent appliances Near Ridgeville, SC, it begins to make all the sense in the world.

 Don't let the term "scratch and dent" scare you - all of our appliances are high-quality, name-brand products that are in great condition.
 You won't ever have to worry about an inoperable oven or a faulty dryer when you shop at Preferred Appliance Sales and Repair.
 Our appliances are all unused and shipped to use straight off the assembly line.
 That's right - you're paying bottom-of-the-barrel prices for brand new products that your family and friends will love.